mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

     frameworks).
 -   Components that are *mounted* will be redrawn automatically by the framework after DOM events are triggred.
--   Components can have life-cycle methods (similar to Reach).
+-   Components can have life-cycle methods (similar to React).
 -   There's very little boiler plate required to bootstrap a Mithril application.